 Is Bucharest safe?

 One of the main concerns to me before traveling to Bucharest on my own was if Bucharest was safe.
 But as a woman traveling solo and carrying expensive camera equipment I never felt unsafe in Bucharest.
-I have to say that it’s probably just as safe as any other European capital; and if you stay in the city centre it’s probably even safer than most other major European towns.
+I have to say that it’s probably just as safe as any other European capital; and if you stay in the city center it’s probably even safer than most other major European towns.
 Of course, there are some areas where you better not walk alone at night, but that counts for any other city I know.

 More practical info for first-time visitors to Bucharest